API Documentation

 lightcurve_fitting.bolometric.calculate_bolometric(lc, z=0.0, outpath='.', res=1.0, nwalkers=10, burnin_steps=200, steps=100, priors=None, save_table_as=None, min_nfilt=3, cutoff_freq=inf, show=False, colors=None, do_mcmc=True, save_chains=False, use_sigma=False, sigma_type='relative', also_group_by=())[source]

-Calculate the full bolometric light curve from a table of broadband photometry
+Calculate the full bolometric light curve from a table of broadband photometry.

 Parameters: